-Exhibit 1 Proposed Action - Building Envelopes & Conservation Easement
+Exhibit 1 Proposed Action - (showing Building Envelopes & Conservation Easement)

-This plan represents the Proposed Action (subdivision only), and residential development of the two new lots, but includes a significant Conservation Easement Area which would be placed over portions of all three residential lots to limit the potential for disturbance in the portions of the lots closest to the wetlands.
+This plan represents the Proposed Action (subdivision only), and residential development of the two new lots, but includes a significant Conservation Easement Area which would be placed over portions of all three residential lots to avoid disturbance in the wetland buffers.
+This plan also includes a proposed building envelope that is restricted to 30 feet from the wetland buffer boundary in the rear and by the front and side yard setbacks of the R-15 District.
+Lastly, this plan restricts the lot area used in calculating FAR to that portion of the lot outside of the wetland buffer.

-Exhibit 1a Proposed Action (showing Buildings, Driveways and Conservation Easement) This alternative shows the Proposed Action (subdivision only) with residential development of the two new lots, including building footprints, driveways and stormwater management facilities.
-This plan also includes a significant Conservation Easement Area which would be placed over portions of all three residential lots to limit the potential for disturbance in the portions of the lots closest to the wetlands.
+Exhibit 1a Proposed Action (showing Buildings, Driveways & Conservation Easement)

+This alternative shows the Proposed Action (subdivision only) with residential development of the two new lots, including building footprints, driveways and stormwater management facilities.
+This plan also includes a significant Conservation Easement Area which would be placed over portions of all three residential lots to avoid disturbance in the wetland buffers.
+This plan also includes a proposed building envelope that is restricted to 30 feet from the wetland buffer boundary in the rear and by the front and side yard setbacks of the R-15 District.
+Lastly, this plan restricts the lot area used in calculating FAR to that portion of the lot outside of the wetland buffer